 Applicants to the three-year, residential Doctor of Physical Therapy (DPT) program must be U.S. citizens or permanent residents, or must hold a valid student visa to study in the United States.
 They must also satisfy all requirements for USC Graduate School admission, which include:

-Applicants must hold a bachelor’s degree from an accredited college or university by the date of projected enrollment, which is in August of each year.
+Applicants must hold a bachelor’s degree from a regionally accredited college or university by the date of projected enrollment, which is in August of each year.

 Minimum Cumulative and Science GPAs of 3.0